-- Continue to seek funding from the Joe Serna Jr. Farmworker Housing Grant Program (Serna) for the rehabilitation of existing farmworker units and the construction of new units. - Collaborate with agricultural employers to identify sites and funding sources available through the California Department of Housing and Community Development (HCD) and the United States Department of Agriculture (USDA) Rural Development programs for farmworker housing. - Complete a farm working survey to better understand the living conditions and daily service needs of the farm worker population to inform place-based revitalization efforts. - Encourage place-based revitalization and reduce displacement risk by organizing bilingual outreach materials and activities to educate and inform the farm worker community about available rehabilitation programs and resources. - When funding allows, provide relocation assistance for farmworkers displaced due to rehabilitation efforts.
+- Continue to seek funding from the Joe Serna Jr. Farmworker Housing Grant Program (Serna) for the rehabilitation of existing farmworker units and the construction of new units. - Meet biennially with agricultural employers and developers of affordable housing to identify sites and funding sources available through the California Department of Housing and Community Development (HCD) and the United States Department of Agriculture (USDA) Rural Development programs for farmworker housing and partner on development opportunities including incentives and support of funding applications. - Complete a farm working survey to better understand the living conditions and daily service needs of the farm worker population to inform place-based revitalization efforts.
+Based on results, develop and implement a targeted program within 3 years to work with farmworker employers, service providers, and developers to identify funding and pursue development opportunities to improve housing conditions and promote the availability of rehabilitation assistance in farmworker communities. - Encourage place-based revitalization and reduce displacement risk by organizing bilingual outreach materials and activities to educate and inform the farm worker community about available rehabilitation programs and resources.
+Provide materials annually to community groups and districts to distribute to members. - When funding allows, provide relocation assistance for farmworkers displaced due to rehabilitation efforts.